Gry's Virtual Keyboard Museum

 Wurlitzer 200A (1977)

-Then you will understand what I mean.
 Some great albums just wouldn't been so great without this piano.

 Moog Sattelite (1977)